 So what kind of gear do you need for a challenge of this magnitude?
 Layered clothing, ski goggles, a facemask and trail runners are highly recommended along with feet/hand warmers.
 To prepare, some experience running on ice is recommended.
 This might be doable if you live in a country like Canada, but those who live in temperate climates have been known to train in giant industrial freezers!
 Other methods for preparation include running on a sandy beach (likely a welcome environment before heading to a place like Antarctica).

 And of course, here at Altitude Athletic we can help you prepare for any challenge, on any continent.
-Our endurance classes are ideal for goals involving challenging environments and variable conditions.
-Read more about our classes here.
+Our memberships are ideal for goals involving challenging environments and variable conditions.
+Read more about memberships at Altitude here.

 Sadly, there are no penguins there to cheer you on as no penguins live that far south.
 This is a shame given their undeniable cuteness!